 It is partly the responsibility of government, but they can’t do it by themselves.
 The Equal Pay Act was introduced 48 years ago and we’ve had Sex Discrimination legislation for 43 years.
 While a lot of positive improvements have been made, we clearly need more than just adherence with legislation to make the changes people want.
 The House of Commons dress code report illustrated the challenge of looking to the law for a solution when it said:

 “The Government has said the existing law is clear, and that the dress code that prompted this petition is already unlawful.
 Nevertheless, discriminatory dress codes remain widespread”.

 As employment lawyers, our work was similarly dominated by workplace discrimination during 2017.
 In the course of working with our clients, many of whom have been forced to reassess their perceptions of gender equality within their own workplaces, we have seen clearly the frustration felt by employers and workers about the stubborn challenges women still face in the workplace.
 People want real and lasting change to happen now, and it’s important that we make sure that the opportunity is not lost.

 The media has done a fantastic job shining a light on these issues, but it’s not their job to fix the problems.
-Their focus needs be on the new stories that 2018 will bring to light; responsibility for making a lasting change for the better lies with all of us.
+Their focus needs be on the new stories brought to light; responsibility for making a lasting change for the better lies with all of us.

-We want to play our part in ensuring that 2018 is the start of that lasting change.
-We are committed to making our key project for 2018 a year of work with employers, industry bodies and anybody else who wants to join us.
+We want to play our part in ensuring that there is a lasting change in the workplace.
 We want to help as many organisations as possible translate the impetus created by 2017’s media scrutiny of sexual harassment into long-lasting improvement in women’s experience of work.